Subtyping patients with chronic disease using longitudinal BMI patterns: Materials and Methods

-The dataset contained patient-level (static) and visit-level (dynamic) variables (Table \ref{table:1}).
-Patient-level variables included age, gender, race/ethnicity, insurance type, residence, and income category.
-The visit-level variables contained the visit time (visit-year and -month) and the physiological measurements (lab tests).
-We removed the samples with missing values at any of the variables.
-This way the patient-level data contained a time-labeled multivariate sequence of observations.
-We then defined 18 different cohorts (not exclusive) comprised of the individuals having a diagnosis of one of the 18 major chronic diseases, as well as an equal number of randomly chosen healthy controls (not having any of the 18 disease).
+We then defined 18 different cohorts (not exclusive) comprised of individuals having a diagnosis of one of the 18 major chronic diseases, as well as an equal number of randomly chosen healthy controls (not having any of the 18 diseases).
 The 18 major chronic diseases included (Table \ref{table:2}): 1) hypothyroidism, 2) stroke, 3) Alzheimer’s or dementia, 4) anemia, 5) asthma, 6) heart failure or ischemic heart disease or acute myocardial infarction (AMI), 7) benign prostatic hyperplasia (BPH), 8) chronic kidney disease (CKD), 9) cancer (breast, colon, prostate, endometrial, or lung), 10) depression, 11) diabetes, 12) hip or pelvic fracture or osteoporosis, 13) hyperlipidemia, 14) hypertension, 15) obesity, 16) rheumatic arthritis, or osteoarthritis, 17) atrial fibrillation (AFib), 18) Chronic Obstructive Pulmonary Disease (COPD).
 These diseases are captured in our dataset as the prior conditions (patient-level, referring to the presence of the condition prior to the first recorded visit), as well as the incidence in each visit.
-A patient having a disease when the diagnosis is present for that disease in more than 75\% of the visits is labelled as 1, and 0 otherwise.
+A patient having a disease when the diagnosis is present for that disease in more than 75\% of the visits is labeled as 1, and 0 otherwise.